 What to expect: Mini-presentations, small groups activities, large group conversation, multi-media/videos, opportunities for self-reflection and sharing.
 Homework will be assigned before and between sessions.

-Facilitation Team: JoanMay T. Cordova and TBD.
+Facilitation Team: JoanMay T. Cordova, Mandy Park, Robin McMahon and Joshua Brockway.

 Headshot of Mary Lou